cbcalves/cbcalves.github.io/quickstart/content/post/reflow-mr.md

 And it worked, it does the re-flow just changing the indexes of begin, end of lines and setting the 'next line' marks.
 After setting a limit (the infinite loop), with some tests, to 20,000 lines the MR is up.

-### Testes
+### Tests
-After writing some testes for both re-flows codes, and fix some bugs found with the testes, it is finally ready.
+After writing some tests for both re-flows codes, and fix some bugs found with the tests, it is finally ready.